Multiqubit Rydberg Gates for Quantum Error Correction

 \subsection{CCZ gate for finite interactions}

-In Sec.~\ref{sec:multiqubit_gates}, we have analyzed $\overline{\mathrm{CCZ}}$ gates in the all-to-all blockade regime.
-In an experiment, however, atoms are usually not arranged at distances close enough to assume an infinite blockade.
-They might not even be arranged symmetrically.
+In experiments, atoms are usually not arranged at distances close enough to assume an infinite Rydberg blockade, and they might not even be arranged symmetrically.
 Here we discuss the implications of such circumstances, and we will see that the option to reset a subset of qubits after the application of a native $\mathrm{C}_n\mathrm{Z}$ gate can be valuable.

 First, we examine the case of symmetrically arranged atoms in the strong but finite blockade regime.
-As a realistic example, Ref.~\cite{pagano2022error} considers the Rydberg state $\ket{r} \! = \! \ket{60^3S_1, m_J\!=\!1}$ of $^{88}\mathrm{Sr}$ that exhibits a van der Waals coefficient $C_6/h = \SI{-154}{\giga\hertz\,\micro\metre^6}$.
-With a Rydberg Rabi frequency of $\Omega_0 = 2 \pi \times \SI{10}{\mega\hertz}$ and an interatomic spacing of $d_{\mathrm{nn}}=\SI{2.8}{\micro\metre}$ we obtain $V_{\mathrm{nn}}/(\hbar \Omega_0) = 32$ for the nearest neighbour interaction strength.
-The blockade is strong, thus we take the 10-parameter $T_R$-optimal $\overline{\mathrm{CCZ}}$ pulse shown in Fig.~\ref{fig:CCZ_combined} as a starting point and optimize the pulse parameters such that the gate works in the finite blockade setting.
-The pulse parameters vary only slightly compared to the perfect blockade case, resulting in a pulse with a duration $\Omega_0 T = 12.73$ and Rydberg time $\Omega_0 T_R = 3.94$.
-To analyze how robust the gate is with respect to small variations in interatomic distances, we consider two of the atoms being slightly pushed away from each other or pushed towards each other.
-The first panel in Fig.~\ref{fig:CCZ_finiteV_combined}(c) indicates that variations in the interatomic distance of the order of 1\% have no effect on the gate fidelity.
-For simplicity, we assume the Rydberg decay strength to be $\gamma/\Omega_0=10^{-4}$.
-This slightly underestimates the true decay strength, assessed in Ref.~\cite{pagano2022error} to be $\gamma/\Omega_0\approx3.18\times10^{-4}$.
-However, our choice allows for a convenient extrapolation of gate infidelities given a concrete value of $\gamma/\Omega_0$.
+As discussed previously, a realistic value for the nearest-neighbour interaction strength is $V_{\mathrm{nn}}/(\hbar \Omega_0) = 32$, which we therefore employ in the following.
+We optimize $\overline{\mathrm{CCZ}}$ gate pulses in the presence of Rydberg-state decay to determine the shortest possible Rydberg times $\Omega_0T_R$, using the antisymmetric ansatz~\eqref{eq:ansatz_sin}.
+We find Rydberg times that are very similar to those in the infinite-blockade case, as shown in the left panel of Fig.~\ref{fig:CCZ_finiteV_combined}(a).
+The eight-parameter pulse marked with the number \textsf{1} is the pulse that we have used in the gate-error analysis of Sec.~\ref{sec:errors_cz_ccz}.
+Here we employ a Rydberg decay strength $\gamma/\Omega_0=10^{-4}$, which slightly underestimates the realistic decay used earlier, but allows for a convenient extrapolation of gate infidelities given a specific value of $\gamma/\Omega_0$.
+To visualize the robustness of the marked $\overline{\mathrm{CCZ}}$ gate with respect to small variations in interatomic distances, we consider two of the atoms being slightly pushed away from each other or pushed towards each other.
+The left panel in Fig.~\ref{fig:CCZ_finiteV_combined}(b) indicates that variations of the order of 1\% affect the gate infidelity by an amount that is smaller than $10^{-4}$.